youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### generate_credential_report

-Generates a credential report for the AWS account.
+Generates a credential report for the account.

 Type annotations for `boto3.client("iam").generate_credential_report` method.